mdub/hoick/README.md

 Hoick guesses a "Content-Type" from the file-name.
 If a type cannot be guessed, or if the payload is sourced from STDIN, binary data ("application/octet-stream") is assumed.
 Either way, the default can be overridden with "`-T`" (which can be either a file extension, or a full MIME-type string).

 The "POST" subcommand works in a similar way.

+### HEAD and DELETE

+Rounding out the RESTful actions, "HEAD" and "DELETE" do pretty much what you'd expect.

 ## Contributing